Benedicta1/alx-system_engineering-devops/0x13-firewall/README.md

 Because they already segregated networks, routers could apply filtering to packets crossing them.

 Before it was used in real-life computing, the term appeared in the 1983 computer-hacking movie WarGames, and possibly inspired its later use.

+Firewalls are categorized as a network-based or a host-based system.
+Network-based firewalls are positioned between two or more networks, typically between the local area network (LAN) and wide area network (WAN),theirbasic function is to control the flow of data between connected networks.